-In the world of network architecture, AWS hub and spoke network topology is taking the center stage.
-The dynamic, scalable, and efficient structure of hub-and-spoke model is quickly becoming a popular choice for managing complex networks in Amazon Web Services (AWS) environments.
+In the world of network architecture, AWS hub and spoke network topology is taking center stage.
+The dynamic, scalable, and efficient structure of the hub-and-spoke model is becoming a popular choice for managing complex networks in Amazon Web Services (AWS) environments.
 But what is hub and spoke network topology, and why is it gaining such traction?

 Understanding Hub and Spoke Network Topology